LTepliakov/CurrencyRatingsHistory/README.md

 ## Process outline.
 The process has two branches.
-1. Load currency ratings data to PostgreSQL database on my laptop.
+1. Load currency ratings update to history table in PostgreSQL database on my laptop.
-2. Load currency ratings data to PostgreSQL database on the cloud ([Neon](https://neon.tech/)).
+2. Load currency ratings update to history table in PostgreSQL database on the cloud ([Neon](https://neon.tech/)).
 Visualize data on Grafana dashboard with PostgreSQL on Neon as datasource.

 ## GitHub
 Github Action runs periodically by the schedule.